-If your vehicle has power window switches, they are located on the armrest on the driver's door.
+If your vehicle is equipped with power windows, the window switches are located on the armrest on the driver's door.
 In addition, each passenger door has a window switch.

-Express Down Window
+Express-Down Window

-The driver's window switch has an express down feature.
-Press the rear of the switch slightly down, and the driver's window will open a small amount.
-If the rear of the switch is pressed all the way down, the window will go all the way down.
+The driver's window switch has an express-down feature.
+Pull the top of the switch partway, and the driver's window will open a small amount.
+If the switch is pulled all the way, the window will go all the way down.

-To stop the window while it is lowering, press the front of the switch.
-To raise the window, press and hold the front of the switch.
+To stop the window while it is lowering, push the switch forward.
+To raise the window, push and hold the switch forward.